Global Warming Solutions Act of 2006

 The Global Warming Solutions Act of 2006, or Assembly Bill (AB) 32, is a California state law that fights global warming by establishing a comprehensive program to reduce greenhouse gas emissions from all sources throughout the state.
 AB32 was co-authored by Assemblymember Fran Pavley (D-Agoura Hills) and Speaker of the California Assembly Fabian Nunez (D-Los Angeles) and signed into law by Governor Arnold Schwarzenegger on September 27, 2006.

 On June 1, 2005, Governor Schwarzenegger signed an executive order known as Executive Order S-3-05, which established greenhouse gas emissions targets for the state.
 The executive order required California to reduce greenhouse gas emissions to 2000 levels by 2010, to 1990 levels by 2020, and 80% below 1990 levels by 2050.
 However, to implement this measure, the California Air Resources Board (CARB) needed authority from the legislature.
 The California State Legislature passed the Global Warming Solutions Act to address this issue and gave the CARB authority to implement the program.

 AB 32 requires the California Air Resources Board (CARB or ARB) to create regulations and market mechanisms to reduce the state's greenhouse gas emissions to 1990 levels by 2020, a 30% statewide reduction, with mandatory caps beginning in 2012 for significant emissions sources.
 The bill also allows the Governor to suspend the emissions caps for up to a year in case of emergency or significant economic harm.

-California leads the U.S in energy efficiency standards and environmental protection, but it is also the world's 12th carbon largest emitter.
+California leads the U.S. in energy efficiency standards and environmental protection, but it is also the world's 12th largest carbon emitter.
 Greenhouse gas emissions are defined in the bill to include all the following: carbon dioxide, methane, nitrous oxide, sulfur hexafluoride, hydrofluorocarbons and perfluorocarbons.
 These are the same greenhouse gases listed in Annex A of the Kyoto Protocol.

+Background

+The global community recognized the climate trends most recently at the 21st yearly session of the Conference of Parties (COP 21) in Paris, where a universal commitment to reduce average "global temperature rise this century well below 2 degrees Celsius and to drive efforts to limit the temperature increase even further to 1.5 degrees Celsius above pre-industrial levels".

+Climate science dictates that global warming of more than 2 °C would have serious consequences, beyond those already being experienced, such as an increase in the number of extreme climate events.
+In order to avoid a global average surface temperature increase of 2 °C, global GHG emissions need to be reduced by 40–70% by 2050 and carbon neutrality (i.e. zero emissions) needs to be reached by the end of the century at the latest.

+The United States pledged at the Paris COP 21, "to achieve an economy-wide target of reducing its greenhouse gas emissions by 26–28% below its 2005 level in 2025 and to make best efforts to reduce its emissions by 28%".
+Prior to the Paris agreements, which have not domestically been ratified by a two-thirds Senate vote, the US did not have any binding national GHG reduction targets.